This post may contain affiliate links. Read the full disclosure policy here.

-The Roman Square block is an example of a nine-patch pattern in which rectangles are first pieced into squares, then those squares are pieced into blocks.
+The Roman Square block is an example of a four-patch or nine-patch pattern in which rectangles are first pieced into squares, then those squares are pieced into blocks.
 Although this is one of the simplest forms of strip piecing, the many combinations of layouts makes it appealing for quilters of all levels.

 Also known as Roman Stripe or Fine Woven, this block is composed of small squares composed of light fabric sandwiched between two bands of a darker color.
 The squares are joined so the bands are alternately horizontal and vertical, surrounding a solid square in the middle -- elegantly simple and visually complex at the same time.

 A particularly pretty variation involves using many different colors, though still maintaining the light and dark sandwiches.

 Other variations of this block include Beggars Blocks, which are also known as Cat and Mice, Basket Weave, Rail Fence, and Spirit of St. Louis.

 Beggars Blocks are frequently done in 2 colors, often with white as the light colored areas.